snehameena/snehameena.github.io/README.md

-# Welcome to VinuKarthek's Resume Website
+# Welcome to Snehameena's Resume Website

 This is an template resume website built using Bootstrap.

-Visit vinukarthek.github.io
+Visit snehameena.github.io